invision-makoto/dev-idh/README.md

 Invision Development Helper is a command line utility designed to aid third-party IPS developers in their everyday workflow.

-It is a direct continuation of the previous Power Tools command line script, and is still in its early alpha stages with limited functionality.

 **IMPORTANT: THIS TOOL IS FOR USE ON LOCAL DEVELOPMENT ENVIRONMENTS ONLY.
 UNDER NO CIRCUMSTANCE SHOULD ANY OF THE PROVIDED TOOLS BE USED ON A PRODUCTION SERVER.**

 ## Installation